What the Import Locations option does

 If the import finishes but the locations do not appear correctly, check the following:

-Confirm the CSV content is separated properly and saved as a valid CSV format.
+- Confirm the file is saved as a valid CSV format.

-Check that there are no empty rows or formatting issues in the file.
+- Check that there are no empty rows or formatting issues.

-Review whether some locations already exist in the website taxonomy, as existing terms may affect how the final structure appears.
+- Review whether some location terms already exist on the website, because existing terms can affect the final structure.

 Recommended workflow

-A good practice is to import your location structure before adding many properties.
-This helps keep your city, area, and state taxonomy organized from the start and makes search setup easier later.
+A good practice is to import your location structure before adding a large number of properties.
+This helps keep the city, area, and state taxonomy organized from the start and makes search setup easier later.